Skip to main content

 How it applies in practice

-Cited tracks five answer engines, each with different behavior patterns: Perplexity always cites sources explicitly, ChatGPT blends training data with Bing retrieval, Claude relies mostly on training data, Gemini draws from Google’s search index, and Grok integrates X social data.
-Understanding each answer engine’s behavior is key to GEO strategy.
-See Which LLMs we track for the specific models and rationale.
+Cited tracks the major answer engines, each with different behaviour patterns: Perplexity always cites sources explicitly, ChatGPT blends training data with Bing retrieval, Claude relies mostly on training data, Gemini and Google’s AI surfaces draw from Google’s search index, and Grok integrates X (Twitter) social data alongside web retrieval.
+Understanding each answer engine’s behaviour is key to AEO/GEO strategy.
+See Which AI platforms we track for the full set.

-• GEO — the optimization discipline for answer engines
+• AEO/GEO — the optimization discipline for answer engines

 • SERP — the predecessor concept from traditional search engines

-• Which LLMs we track — the five answer engines Cited monitors
+• Which AI platforms we track — the full set of answer engines Cited monitors